José López (infielder): Colorado Rockies

 López was traded to the Colorado Rockies for minor league pitching prospect Chaz Roe prior to the non-tender deadline.

-On May 26, 2011, López was designated for assignment.
-He was later released on June 7.
+In 38 games to start the 2011 season, López hit .208 with two home runs.
+On May 26, López was designated for assignment.
+He was released on June 7.

 Florida Marlins

-On June 9, 2011, just days after being released by Colorado, López inked a minor league deal with the Florida Marlins.
+On June 9, 2011, days after being released by Colorado, López signed a minor league deal with the Florida Marlins.
 He had his contract purchased on June 15.
 He was designated for assignment on July 2, after making 31 plate appearances for the Marlins, hitting just .103.
-He showed remarkable improvement in August and September, returning to the Marlins and raising his batting average from over 100 points to .231.
+He showed remarkable improvement in August and September, returning to the Marlins and raising his batting average by more than 100 points to .231.

 Cleveland Indians

 López signed a minor league contract with the Cleveland Indians on December 16, 2011.
 He also received an invitation to spring training.
 On April 1, 2012, it was announced that López had made the major league roster as a reserve infielder.
-López was designated for assignment on May 1, 2012, to make room on the 40-man roster for Johnny Damon.
-After being subsequently outrighted to Triple-A Columbus, López's contract was purchased by the Indians again on May 12, 2012.
+López was designated for assignment on May 1, to make room on the 40-man roster for Johnny Damon.
+After being subsequently outrighted to Triple-A Columbus, López's contract was purchased by the Indians again on May 12.

-López was designated for assignment on August 7, 2012.
+López was designated for assignment on August 7.
 He was released from the Indians August 12.

 Chicago White Sox

 The Chicago White Sox signed López to a minor league contract on August 14, 2012.
 López was assigned to the Triple-A Charlotte Knights of the International League.
+He debuted with the White Sox on August 30.
+In his final 15 games in the majors, he hit .217 with one double in 24 plate appearances over 15 games, starting only twice.